pocketzworld/creator-docs/pages/learn/designer-resources/concepts/compensation.md

 # Designer Compensation

-All Concept-winning designers are paid for their work according to two different systems: Standard Item Compensation and and Performance Item Compensation.
+All Concept-winning designers are compensated for their designs by a rarity-based tier system.
- Compensation is split evenly between collaborating duos.

-⚠️ *_This system is in its Trial Phase for 2024's Quarters 3 & 4!
-Please stay tuned for updates._* ⚠️
+⚠️ *_Starting with the Highrise Fashion Week Concept, we'll use the following flate rates for designer items!
+Please stay tuned for updates as we workshop our rates and prizes!_* ⚠️

+🔹 Rare: 50,000 Earned Gold

+🔮 Epic: 70,000 Earned Gold

+⭐ Legendary: 100,000 Earned Gold

+🌈 Mythical: 150,000 Earned Gold

+**_Earned Gold_** can be redeemed for cash!
+Find the [Creator Exchange here](https://create.highrise.game/dashboard/finances/creator-exchange) to set up an account with Tipalti and cash out your Earned Gold.

 ## Bonus Items